LeadRDRK/OpenBureau/docs/Protocol.md

 - `int8`, `int16`, `int32`: n-bit signed integer
 - `uint8`, `uint16`, `uint32`: n-bit unsigned integer
 - `string`: Null-terminated string.
 Does not have a determined size.
+- `int32float`: Special type used to store floating point values as 32-bit big-endian signed integers.
+The float value would be multiplied by 65536 and then casted to a 32-bit signed integer.
+    - The original float value is calculated by dividing the integer by 65536.

-All integer types are in little-endian byte order.
+All other integer types are in little-endian byte order.

 ## Aura
 Throughout the documentation, you'll find mentions of a user's "aura".
 This is used to refer to the Aura system used by the server.